Economy of Azerbaijan: Manufacturing

 In 2007, mining and hydrocarbon industries accounted for well over 95 percent of the Azerbaijani economy.
 Diversification of the economy into manufacturing industries remains a long-term issue.

-As of late 2000s, the defense industry of Azerbaijan has emerged as an autonomous entity with a growing defense production capability.
+As of the late 2000s, the defense industry of Azerbaijan has emerged as an autonomous entity with a growing defense production capability.
 The ministry is cooperating with the defense sectors of Ukraine, Belarus and Pakistan.
-Along with other contracts, Azerbaijani defence industries and Turkish companies, Azerbaijan will produce 40 mm revolver grenade launchers, 107 mm and 122 mm MLRS systems, Cobra 4×4 vehicles and joint modernization of BTR vehicles in Baku.
+Along with other contracts, Azerbaijani defense industries and Turkish companies, Azerbaijan will produce 40 mm revolver grenade launchers, 107 mm and 122 mm MLRS systems, Cobra 4×4 vehicles and joint modernization of BTR vehicles in Baku.